enbnt/enbnt.github.io/content/posts/timeseries-dense-sparse-circle.md

 ***Speaking of audio and/or video data*** &mdash; time series data.
 That's right, you heard me.

-An uncompressed audio file that uses [Pulse Code Modulation (PCM)](https://en.wikipedia.org/wiki/Pulse-code_modulation), stores the [amplitude](https://en.wikipedia.org/wiki/Amplitude) of a sampled sound wave at discrete intervals, as defined by the sample rate (or bit rate) and the fidelity is determined by the [bit depth](https://www.mixinglessons.com/bit-depth/) of the stored value.
+An uncompressed audio file that uses [Pulse Code Modulation (PCM)](https://en.wikipedia.org/wiki/Pulse-code_modulation) stores the [amplitude](https://en.wikipedia.org/wiki/Amplitude) of a sampled sound wave at discrete intervals, as defined by the sample rate.
+The fidelity of the audio signal is determined by the [bit depth](https://www.mixinglessons.com/bit-depth/) of the stored value.
 CD quality audio is a 44.1k sample rate and 16-bit depth, where the bit rate is based upon double the upper and lower bounds of the frequency range that humans can potentially perceive (roughly 20 Hz - 20 kHz).
 Higher resolution digital formats will see increased